HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

 Geometry is provided by DD4hep via GAUDI's service `GeoSvc`.

-In the fast simulation user wants a specific behaviour in certain geometry volumes.
+In the fast simulation user wants to define a specific behaviour in certain geometry regions.
 That specific behaviour is described in classes derived from `G4VFastSimulationModel`.
-Geant will not perform normal transportation inside volumes with fast simulation models attached (providing that particle triggers that model).
+Geant will not perform normal transportation inside regions with fast simulation models attached (providing that particle triggers that model).

   The fast simulation model needs to be attached to a `G4Region` object.
 That `G4Region` can contain one or many logical volumes (parts of the detector).
-Logical volumes are created by DD4hep. `G4Region` object is created in `sim::InitializeModelsRunAction` for the detectors with names as passed in property **detectorNames** of a smearing tool.
-Name of the detector is specified in DD4hep xml file (see more in [short description](#Geant4fullsim.md#31-geometry-construction) or [DD4hep user guides][DD4hep]):
+Logical volumes are created by DD4hep. `G4Region` is created by tools `ISimG4RegionTool`, together with an appropriate fast simulation model and its configuration.

+Region that corresponds to the logical volume requires a name of that volume.
+Name of the volume is specified in DD4hep xml file (see more in [short description](#Geant4fullsim.md#31-geometry-construction) or [DD4hep user guides][DD4hep]):

     ~~~{.xml}
     <detector name ="CentralTracker">
     ~~~

-  There is also an ongoing work on the implementation of the GFlash parametrisation that could be attached to the calorimeters.

-### How to use different smearing resolutions

-Smearing is performed using the GAUDI tool derived from `ISmearingTool`.

-Currently only smearing for tracker is supported.
-There are three tools that may be used for this purpose.

-The main concept of smearing for all tools is the same.
-The momentum is smeared by multiplying it by the randomly generated number from a Gaussian distribution with the mean $\mu=1$ and the standard deviation $\sigma$ (resolution).
-The difference comes from the way the resolutions are obtained.

-The simple smearing tool, `SimG4ParticleSmearSimple`, smears particles (its momenta) with a non-particle and non-momentum dependent constant resolution.
-It can be set as a parameter **sigma** in a job configuration file (default: 0.01= 1%).

-A default smearing tool, `SimG4ParticleSmearFormula`, uses [TFormula](https://root.cern.ch/doc/master/classTFormula.html) to parse the resolution formula that is momentum dependent and is given as parameter **resolutionMomentum** in a job configuration file (as string).
-This string must be a valid formula expression, e.g. `"sin(x)/x"` or `"0.01*x^2"`, where `x` refers to the momentum.
-All parameters should be defined directly in the expression.
-For more information please check [TFormula documentation](https://root.cern.ch/doc/master/classTFormula.html).
-The resolution of tracker may be constant (as in the above-mentioned example) and in that case, for the performance reasons only, `SimG4ParticleSmearSimple` may be a more suitable tool.

-The third available tool uses the momentum and pseudorapidity dependent resolutions read from ROOT file.
-Such a file may be obtained with the [tkLayout].
-The tool `SimG4ParticleSmearRootFile` reads ROOT file defined in a property **filename** in a job configuration file (in the example `/afs/cern.ch/exp/fcc/sw/0.7/testsamples/tkLayout_example_resolutions.root`).
-The resolutions are defined for the narrow pseudorapidity bins, and they are evaluated for the particle momentum based on the linear interpolation between two closest momenta for which the resolutions were computed by tkLayout.
-File has a following structure.
-It contains two trees: 'info' and 'resolutions'.
-Tree 'info' contains two branches, each with `TArrayD`: 'eta' and 'p'.
-Array 'eta' contains upper edge of the pseudorapidity bin (lower edge of first bin is 0).
-Array 'p' informs for which momenta the resolutions were created.
-The minimum and maximum momentum (and pseudorapidity) of a particle that can be smeared is described by the minimal and maximal values in those arrays.
-Tree 'resolutions' contains `TArrayD` of resolutions for each momentum (and there are as many arrays as eta bins).

-[WIP] Regarding the calorimeter parametrisation, there is an ongoing work on the implementation of the parametrised showers approach.
-It is based on the [GFlash library][GFlash], already existing in Geant4.
-___

 ### 3.2.
 Physics List